saurabh2mishra/airflow-notes/README.md

 - 🔴 Python
 - 🔴 [Extract-Transform-Load aka ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)

-And the reason for those prerequisites is apparent - Either we build a report or machine learning project, ETL is a must for both, and since Airflow is written in Python, we can avoid it.
+And the reason for those prerequisites is apparent - Either we build a report or machine learning project, ETL is a must for both, and since Airflow is written in Python, we cannot avoid it.

 These notes would be enhanced in future for other features/topics.
 For the existing content, if you feel something is inaccurate or misleading then please feel free to contribute or highlight.